 The Fantasy Football Index magazine is mostly an extension of the Fantasy Football Index website, but admirably condenses the large volume of website information into an easily scannable format for quick consumption.
 As their website motto says: they do the math, so you don't have to.

-So how can a draft guide that hinges its legitimacy on accurate rankings and player evaluations put out a magazine this early in the pre-season (June 15 publication)?
+So how can a draft guide that hinges its legitimacy on accurate rankings and player evaluations put out a magazine this early in the preseason (released on June 25th)?
 That's where having a sister website comes in handy.

 Fantasy Football Index also provides a subscription service where they'll send you weekly fantasy updates during the preseason.
-This would be a good idea if you opt for purchasing a magazine hard-copy, but you still want to receive regular updates via email.
+A subscription would be wise if you opt for purchasing a hard-copy fantasy magazine, but you still want to receive regular updates via email.

 You won't get a ton of theory in this draft preparation magazine, just in-depth and actionable pro forecasts for your upcoming fantasy football draft.

 The final fantasy football magazine in this review comes from a familiar name in fantasy sports: CBS Sports.